 • the regular telephone you have in your house is called a landline - to differentiate it from a cell phone.
-This type of phone is called a cordless phone because it is not connected by a cord.
+The phone on the right is called a cordless phone because it is not connected by a cord.

-When someone calls you, the phone makes a sound - we say the phone is ringing.
+www.espressoenglish.net © Shayna Oliveira 2013 When someone calls you, the phone makes a sound - we say the phone is ringing.
 If you're available, you pick up the telephone or answer the telephone, in order to talk to the person.